 Reading Diane Mulcahy's book The Gig Economy was pivotal to me as someone who happenstanced into HR Consulting.
-While on maternity leave/Severance after a plant closing with Baby Boy #2, a former employer called me to ask if I could be an interim HR Manager.
+While on maternity leave/severance after a plant closing with Baby Boy #2, a former employer called me to ask if I could be an interim HR Manager.
 I gladly accepted.
-I could set my own hours, rates and be really helpful!
+I could set my own hours, and rates and be really helpful!
 After that gig ended, another and then another fell into my lap.
-Not only was this beneficial to my family, I could see the value it brought to my clients, who needed temporary HR expertise.
+Not only was this beneficial to my family, but I could also see the value it brought to my clients, who needed temporary HR expertise.
 The reasons companies might need temporary HR help vary such as bringing in expertise for a specific problem to covering for a critical HR leader during a Leave of Absence.

 From this niche in the market, I founded and grew A Slice of HR.
 I didn't really have a name for it until I read her book.
 If you haven't read it and are interested in this movement, here is a great interview with her.
 Gigging is certainly not for everyone (despite my sensational title) but it certainly has been a game-changer for me!